dukeweezo/supercargo/README.md

 * Ideal for any middleware scenarios with one or more heterogeneous / unnormalized datasets from multiple data sources (text files, APIs, message brokers)
 * Currently alpha - any suggestions, questions, so forth (written as issues) are welcome!

-Ever seen a dynamic-data API (looking at you, form builder services) providing a response of `{"Field1": "not", "Field2": "very", "Field3": "helpful"}`?
 Instead of wrangling unmatching fields together amongst procedural code, or building bulky intermediary normalization, **Supercargo** takes a lightweight, data-driven approach with a single *manifest* linking each field to corresponding field and data source.
 It currently supports an unlimited number of sources → one target.

 ### Examples (will be changed)
 Assume we have the following data from an API & a CSV file: